Long Story Short

 Health Benefits of Sauerkraut for Dogs

 So, can dogs eat sauerkraut?
-Yes!
-There are several health benefits to giving your pup a tiny bit of sauerkraut:
+You betcha!
+Your furry buddy can enjoy some health benefits from nibbling on a bit of sauerkraut:

-- Aids in digestion: The fermentation process of making sauerkraut breaks down the cellulose in cabbage, making it easier for dogs to digest.
+- Aids in digestion: The fermentation process makes cabbage way easier for your pup’s tummy to handle.

 Risks of Feeding Your Dog Sauerkraut